dbroeglin/azure-rails-starter/README.md

 This can be useful to apply `bin/rails db:migrate` commands or access the Rails console through `bin/rails console`.

+### Clean up resources

+    azd down

+If you want to make sure you can recreate the same environment, KeyVault needs to be purged:

+    azd down --purge

 ## Getting help

 If you're working with this project and running into issues, please post an Issue by clicking on the link above.